City Sightseeing hop-on hop-off bus tour

 Sitting on the east coast of Ireland on the banks of the River Liffey, Dublin may be small for a capital city, but it more than makes up for it in character and atmosphere.
-At just an hour's flight from London or a seven hour ferry from Liverpool, it has long been popular with tourists looking to get away for a good time in one (or several) of the city's hundreds of pubs and bars.
+At just an hour's flight from London or a seven-hour ferry from Liverpool, it has long been popular with tourists looking to get away for a good time in one of the city's hundreds of pubs and bars.

-And while Dublin is famous for its world-class pubs (oh trust us, we'll get to them), there's so much more to the city than its tipple.
+And while Dublin is famous for its world-class pubs, there's so much more to the city than its tipple.
 It has a long and rich history waiting to be discovered, beautiful arts and architecture and even the largest walled park in Europe, Phoenix Park.

 One of the great things about Dublin is how easy it is to reach from the UK, and there are plenty of options available when it comes to transport.
 Let's take a look at some of the easiest.

 Flights from London to Dublin take roughly an hour and a half, and are generally the quickest way to reach the city.
-Dublin airport is just 10km outside the city centre, making it nice and easy to hit the town in no time.
-From here your choices for transport to the centre is the bus or a taxi as there's no train station at the airport.
+Dublin Airport is 10km outside the city centre, making it easy to hit the town in no time.
+From here your choices for transport to the centre is the bus or a taxi, as there's no train station at the airport.

-Now that you've arrived at your hotel and recharged with an Irish coffee (it's 5pm somewhere, as they say), it's time to take a look at the best ways to get around Dublin.
+Now that you've arrived at your hotel and recharged with an Irish coffee, it's time to take a look at the best ways to get around Dublin.

-As with any destination, we think if you're able to walk, it's the best way to really appreciate and soak in the culture.
-Fortunately for would-be ramblers, Dublin city centre is compact, which means that if you're staying in the centre you'll be able to walk to pretty much everything.
-From 'Trinners' (that's Trinity College for the less acclimated) all the way to the Guinness Storehouse is only about 25 minutes on foot.
+As with any destination, we think if you're able to, it's the best way to really appreciate and soak in the culture.
+Dublin city centre is compact, which means that if you're staying in the centre you'll be able to walk to pretty much everything.
+From Trinity College all the way to the Guinness Storehouse is only about 25 minutes on foot.